2019 Senior Design Symposium

-The 2018 Senior Design Symposium and Awards Dinner of the Washkewicz College of Engineering took place on Friday, April 27, 2018 in the Student Center.
-Senior students had the chance to display their projects in a poster session, which was followed by the awards dinner with a keynote speech by Pete Buca, Vice President of Sustainability & Innovation, Parker Hannifin Corporation.
+The 2019 Senior Design Symposium and Awards Dinner of the Washkewicz College of Engineering took place on Friday, May 3, 2019 in the Student Center.
+Senior students had the chance to display their projects in a poster session, which was followed by the awards dinner with a keynote speech by Patricia Babington, Vice President of Engineering Services, Operations and Engineering Services at Rockwell Automation.

-The awards ceremony included the recognition of this year’s University Valedictorian, Matthew Martis, from the Department of Electrical and Computer Science, and the Salutatorian, Kyra Rudy, from the Department of Mechanical Engineering.
+The awards ceremony included the recognition of this year’s University Valedictorian, Jen Wisniewski, from the Department of Mechanical Engineering, and the Salutatorian, Kayli Senedak, from the Department of Civil Engineering.

 Following are the winners of the poster competition:

 Team Members: Jason Downie, Markus Kotze, Sean Mulvin, Patrick McDonough, Matt Sokolich, Jen Wisniewski